- 1 Purpose

-Gallagher Access Control system is operated under and managed by, Campus Services.
+Gallagher Access Control system is operated under and managed by, Facilities Management.

 Unless included as part of Minor or Capital Works projects all requests for extension of electronic access control systems will be at the expense of the Faculty/Department making the request.

 Similar to manual keying, Faculties/Departments are responsible for authorising access to their own buildings and facilities.

 It is the responsibility of members of staff, Students or other persons to whom electronic access is provided, to ensure safe keeping of the access card and to immediately report its loss to their system controller.

 It is the responsibility of the system controller to ensure that authorised access is kept to a needs basis and that any lost access cards are deleted from the access control authorised users' database.
 Issue of replacement access cards will be at the discretion of the system controller.
 In addition, it is the responsibility of the system controller to ensure that access is withdrawn from staff, Students and other persons when they leave, transfer or no longer have a functional need for such access.